CHANGE MAKERS

 Judith Snow

 Judith Snow was a remarkable leader, philosopher, teacher, artist, and creator.
 Without Judith’s pioneering leadership, we would not have the Joshua Committee, the Circle of Friends and more.
 She was the first person in Canada to battle for independent funding for a person living with complex disabilities.
 Judith didn’t believe in disability – just Giftedness and Capacity.
-She wrote, lectured, traveled the world and lived every day to the full till her death in May, 2015.
+She wrote, lectured, travelled the world and lived every day to the full till her death in May, 2015.

-Featured Articles
+Featured Resources

 On Resilience – Judith Snow This document dives into the fascinating interplay between chaos theory,...